BellHermitage/suzunaan.org/content/posts/kyuu/index.en.md

 With this innocent premise, you may be wondering: why care about an album about some games about saving the world?
 Well, it really goes in depth about our relationship with stories --- really _a lot_ in depth --- but before going over the album I have to make a really important point: to understand 彁 you need to know some cursory stuff about Touhou and Gensokyo, but to give a complete enough introduction to Touhou here will further complicate this blog post.
 If you played the games and have a general understanding of the story and the characters, then you're set!
 If not, I suggest you read [this blog post](https://magic.witchgirls.moe/2019/06/gay-girls-whom-danmaku.html) to understand more in depth what Touhou is about and its themes.
-I'll still be explaining the album and its meaning as we go over it --- but I'll assume that you know basic stuff about the serie.
+I'll still be explaining the album and its meaning as we go over it --- but I'll assume that you know basic stuff about the series.

 So, before going over the album, I _have_ to talk about the group that made it, at least a little bit.